 NHS relies completely on the hard work of volunteers, the generous support of members and event attendees, and grants to operate.
 We hope you will consider becoming a member or sponsor of NHS and consider attending and/or volunteering at some of our upcoming events.

-SUE BUSH: Secretary, Narragansett Historical Society.
-Sue Bush fell in love with Narragansett while in graduate school at URI, and was fortunate to eventually settle in Narragansett, where she and her family have resided for 14 years.
+SUE BUSH: Secretary, Board of Directors.
+Sue Bush fell in love with Narragansett while in graduate school at URI, and was fortunate to eventually settle in Narragansett, where she has resided for 20 years.
 Sue has an interest in preserving the history and charm of Narragansett.
-She works as an environmental consultant and enjoys running and cycling.
-Sue is also currently serving on the Board of The Narragansett Land Conservancy Trust.
+She is a partner in an environmental consulting practice and enjoys running, cycling, and walking her dog, Roxy along the sea wall.

-RICHARD VANGERMEERSCH: Member, Board of Directors, Narragansett Historical Society.
+RICHARD VANGERMEERSCH: Member, Board of Directors.
 Emeritus Professor of Accounting from URI, he has lived in Narragansett since 1971.
 His expertise was in the history of accounting.
 In addition, he has been very involved with numerous organization’s histories as they celebrated milestones and anniversaries.
 Since his 2004 retirement, he has reoriented his research to Narragansett.